seanbaxter/DirectXShaderCompiler/docs/Atomics.rst

 atomic operations which can be represented in IR up to that size.
 Backends are expected to implement all those operations, but not operations which cannot be implemented in a lock-free manner.
 It is expected that backends will give an error when given an operation which cannot be implemented.
-(The LLVM code generator is not very helpful here at the moment, but hopefully that will change.)
+(The LLVM37 code generator is not very helpful here at the moment, but hopefully that will change.)